TrademarkTrademark

 Count the IaC tools you actually run through a control plane.
 Several → Spacelift (orchestration depth) or env0 (FinOps depth).
 One, and it's Terraform or OpenTofu → Scalr if you want usage-based pricing and ungated governance, Terraform Cloud if you want the HashiCorp-native experience and can live with RUM pricing.
 One team, zero budget → Atlantis until the audit.

-If you land in the Terraform/OpenTofu-only column, the evaluation is cheap to run: Scalr's free tier includes 50 runs per month with the core feature set enabled — OPA policies, custom RBAC, SSO, drift detection, unlimited concurrency — so you can point a real environment at it and judge against your actual workloads before committing anything.
+If you land in the Terraform/OpenTofu-only column, the evaluation is cheap to run: Scalr's free tier includes 50 runs per month with the core feature set enabled (OPA policies, custom RBAC, SSO, drift detection, no charge for concurrency) so you can point a real environment at it and judge against your actual workloads before committing anything.

 Somewhere on tribe comparison tablet there is row that say "Spacelift" — maybe tribe member used it in old tribe, maybe caveman searched for Terraform Cloud alternatives after free tier died, maybe tribe already on Spacelift and renewal quote made chief drop club.
 Whatever reason, caveman need same thing: straight answer on how Spacelift compare to everything else.